prane-eth/iRAT/README.md

 ```bash
 git clone https://github.com/prane-eth/iRAT
 ```
-2. Install the required packages
+2. Open a terminal in the "iRAT" folder and install the required packages
 ```bash
 pip install -r requirements.txt
 ```
-3. Run
+3. (Optional) Install Chromium browser for Playwright to load web data from more sites.
 ```bash
 playwright install chromium
 ```